Hyderabad Sindh, Pakistan Travel Guide

 Sindhi cuisine features rich flavors, generous spice use, and diverse dishes.
 Its character stems from the productive Indus River plains and historical trade routes.

-Traditional cooking methods, passed down through generations, preserve the real taste.
-The cuisine stands apart from Punjabi or Pashtun cooking.
+Customary food preparation methods, passed down through generations, preserve the real taste.
+The cuisine stands other than Punjabi or Pashtun cooking.

-Sindhi cuisine has a distinct identity within Pakistan, often with more seafood and freshwater fish.
-Dishes tend to be spicier and more aromatic.
+Sindhi cuisine has a distinct identity within Pakistan, often with more seafood and fish from rivers and lakes.
+Dishes are typically spicier and more aromatic.

 Meals are communal.
 Use your right hand for eating.
 Hospitality is highly valued; hosts insist on large servings.
 Always wash hands before and after meals.

-Breakfast early morning, lunch between 1:00 PM and 3:00 PM, dinner from 8:00 PM onwards.
+Breakfast early morning, lunch between 1:00 PM and 3:00 PM, dinner from 8:AFTER MIDNIGHT.
 Tea (chai) is ubiquitous throughout the day.

 A popular Sindhi vegetarian dish of rice with spinach and other green vegetable curry, usually including lentils.